Smart911 system sees jump in new registrations - KEYT | KCOY

 SAN LUIS OBISPO, Calif. - The San Luis Obispo County Sheriff's Office reports more than 250 people have signed up for the new Smart911 system since it was unveiled a week ago.

 The Smart911 system is part of the "Take Control, Let Us Know" campaign.
-Residents can sign up and give critical information to first responders about every person in the family who may need emergency assistance, not just during the Covid-19 crisis, but during any emergency in future.
+Residents can sign up and give critical information to first responders about every person in the family who may need emergency assistance, not just during the COVID-19 crisis, but during any emergency in the future.

 To sign up, visit www.smart911.com or download the Smart911 app in the Apple Store or Google Play.